Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 - A student who wishes to challenge the final grade awarded in a course should discuss the matter with the instructor before initiating a formal grade review or appeal.

-- Should the instructor agree to a change in final grade, s/he must submit a Change of Grade form to the Office of the Registrar.
+- Should the instructor agree to a change in the final grade, they must submit a Change of Grade form to the Office of the Registrar.

 Level 2: Final Grade Review - Chair